 - Immediately start using all the practical techniques you need to deliver dynamic presentations.

-- Small classes ensure you get indvidual attention and expert feedback.
+- Small classes ensure you get individual attention and expert feedback.

-- Have lots of practice time to polish your own presentations.
+- Have plenty of practice time to polish your own presentations.

 - Define the purpose and objective(s) of your presentation.